backstage/community-plugins/workspaces/redhat-argocd/.changeset/stale-sloths-retire.md

 '@backstage-community/plugin-redhat-argocd': minor
 ---

-Displaying list resources managed by gitops in the application sidebar
+Displaying list of resources managed by ArgoCD in the application sidebar